laxman-rathod/m_todo/README.md

-# M_todo
+# Overview

-M_todo is a powerful and flexible todo web application built using React, Redux, and Tailwind CSS.
-It allows users to add, delete, update, and sort their todos efficiently.
+M_todo is an intuitive and efficient todo web application designed to streamline your task management.
+Built using React for the frontend, Redux for state management, and Tailwind CSS for styling, M_todo offers a seamless and responsive user experience.
+The application allows users to manage their tasks effectively by providing functionalities to add, delete, update, and sort todos.

+## Key Features

+### Add Todos
+Quickly add new tasks to your todo list with a simple and user-friendly input interface.

+### Delete Todos
+Effortlessly remove tasks that are no longer needed to keep your list clean and organized.

+### Update Todos
+Easily modify the details of existing tasks to keep your todo list up to date.

+### Sort Todos
+Organize your tasks by various criteria, such as date, priority, or alphabetical order, to help you stay on top of your workload.

 ## Live Preview